-The program's goals are to assist artists in Montgomery County in furthering and innovating their work, to elevate the quality and raise the profile of individual artistic work in the region, and to help artists achieve their artistic and career goals, thereby making them competitive in the creative marketplace.
-Grants are intended to fund specific, unique, and imminent opportunities that have the potential to significantly impact an artist's work and professional development, regardless of where they are in their artistic career.
+The program's goals are to assist artists in Montgomery County in furthering and innovating their work, to encourage the development and raise the profile of individual artistic work in the region, and to help artists achieve their goals for their craft, thereby increasing their access and influence in the dynamic creative environment across Montgomery County.
+Grants are intended to fund specific, unique, and imminent opportunities that have the potential to significantly impact an artist's craft and deepen their creative and professional development, regardless of where they are in their artistic career.

-The MCACD is providing \$60,000 for the 2023-2024 grant cycle, and grants will range from \$500 to \$5,000.
+The MCACD is providing \$75,000 for the 2024-2025 grant cycle, and grants will range from \$500 to \$5,000.